- Describe the basic structure of a neuron

 Nervous tissue is composed of two types of cells, neurons and glial cells.
 Neurons are the primary type of cell that most anyone associates with the nervous system.
-They are responsible for the computation and communication that the nervous system provides.
+They are responsible for the sensory, integrative, and motor functions of the nervous system.
 They are electrically active and release chemical signals to target cells.
 Glial cells, or glia, are known to play a supporting role for nervous tissue.
 Ongoing research pursues an expanded role that glial cells might play in signaling, but neurons are still considered the basis of this function.
 Neurons are important, but without glial support they would not be able to perform their function.

 Neurons are the cells considered to be the basis of nervous tissue.
 They are responsible for the electrical signals that communicate information about sensations, and that produce movements in response to those stimuli, along with inducing thought processes within the brain.
 An important part of the function of neurons is in their structure, or shape.
 The three-dimensional shape of these cells makes the immense numbers of connections within the nervous system possible.